 He made his film music debut in 1969 on the Italian film Juliette De Sadenote , directed by Warren Kiefer.
 His rise to fame was slow he did not become internationally recognized until the mid-1970s, when he was plucked from relative obscurity to act as musical director for Paul Mazursky's 1973 film Blume in Love.
 Throughout the 1970s and 80s, Conti was a popular and successful Hollywood mainstay, achieving world-wide fame for his legendary songs "Gonna Fly Now" from Rocky (1977) and the title song from For Your Eyes Only (1981), and winning an Academy Award in 1983 for his score for the classic astronaut movie The Right Stuff.

-For the small screen, Conti also composed the themes to Dynasty, The Colbys, Falcon Crest, Cagney & Lacey, and Lifestyles of The Rich And Famousnote , and wrote the theme song to the original version of American Gladiators.
+For the small screen, Conti also composed the themes to Dynasty (1981), The Colbys, Falcon Crest, Cagney & Lacey, and Lifestyles of the Rich and Famousnote , and wrote the theme song to the original version of American Gladiators, and The Master.
 His music was also heard through the 80s on CBS, as it was used to introduce their movie presentations- as seen here and here.
 Gonna Fly Now was also reused for years by the original Citytv in Toronto as the theme for their groundbreaking newscast CityPulse (though only the first two years or so actually used Conti's version; a remix done by Maynard Ferguson was used from the early 80s into the early 90s, with newer themes maintaining the melody being used after that).

 Since 1977, Conti has served a record 17 times as musical director of the annual Academy Awards telecast.

 Films scored by Bill Conti: (in order of appearance; not a complete list)

 - Harry and Tonto